marcorvazquezs/SecPlus_Notes/README.md

 - Risk Management
 - Sensitive Data and Privacy

-### This outline structure is taken from the Security+ Exam Cram book but notes have been condensed and are not a direct copy.
+### This outline structure is taken from the Security+ Exam Cram book but notes have been condensed and are not a direct copy